 As a volunteer, you meet people of all ages, skills and interests and develop new friendships.
 Below are a number of ways in which you can be part of the action.

 Kiwi Conservation Club

-KCC is for kids that are "wild about nature".
+Get your children involved in KCC which is where kids that are "wild about nature" hang out.
 Check out the KCC website for interesting facts as well as games and puzzles.

 Places for Penguins

-Volunteering at our plant nursery is a great way to learn about native plants, help with their cultivation and be involved in transforming the Wellington landscape.
+Learn about native plants; help with their cultivation and be involved in transforming the Wellington landscape.
 Sessions are held on alternate Saturdays and Sundays from 1:30 p.m. and every Tuesday morning from 9 a.m. till noon.